wp-plugins/auction-nudge/readme.txt

 == Installation ==

-Quick installation instructions:

 1. Once the plugin is installed, specify the desired options in the Auction Nudge box which appears on edit page/post admin pages.
-2. You can then specify where the content is output using the Auction Nudge '[auction-nudge]' shortcode.
+2. You can then specify where the content is output using the Auction Nudge `[auction-nudge]` shortcode.
 3. Update or publish the page and Auction Nudge will now display on your site!

 Shortcodes (to be added to a page/post through the content editor) :